knbknb/find-emoji-dik/README.md

 <!-- markdownlint-disable MD046 -->
 # find-emoji-dik

-Simple Command-Line Script for Bash/Linux.
+Simple Command-Line Script for Bash/Linux/Python.

-The Python script `emojis-mobydick.py` will fetch the most recent toot from bot-account [@mobydick@mastodon.art](https://social.vivaldi.net/@mobydick@botsin.space).
+The Python script `emojis-mobydick.py` will fetch the most recent toot from bot-account [@mobydick@mastodon.art](https://social.vivaldi.net/@mobydick@botsin.space) and from other literature accounts.

-Then the script uses the GPT Large Language Model (LLM) to translate sentence fragments from the novel "Moby Dick" (posted by above-mentioned bot) into Emojis, and post that string of emojis as a new toot to the Mastodon API.
+Then the script uses a Large Language Model (LLM) to translate sentence fragments from the novel "Moby Dick" (posted by above-mentioned bot) into Emojis, and postthat string of emojis as a new toot to the Mastodon Social Network via its REST API.

-_This funny little Python project served to refresh my Python skills.
-I'm learning to interact with LLM APIs, learning by doing._
+_Why?
+This funny little Python project served to refresh my Python skills.
+I'm learning  AI-supported coding and  interacting with LLM APIs.
+Learning by doing._

 ## Call and Expected Output